fjossinet/RNArtist/README.md

 ## Installation

-Download the project as [a zip file](https://github.com/fjossinet/RNArtist/archive/master.zip) or with the command git (git clone https://github.com/fjossinet/RNArtist.git).
+Download the projectPanel as [a zip file](https://github.com/fjossinet/RNArtist/archive/master.zip) or with the command git (git clone https://github.com/fjossinet/RNArtist.git).

-From the project directory, type:
+From the projectPanel directory, type:

 ```
 mvn clean package